-The story of Lake Retreat can be summed up briefly as: Seventy-two years of God’s people working together under God’s direction to accomplish a vital task.
+The story of Lake Retreat can be summed up briefly as: Seventy-five years of God’s people working together under God’s direction to accomplish a vital task.

 Prior to the purchase of the Lake Retreat campground, the Columbia Baptist Conference had held camps at Covenant Beach in Des Moines for twelve years.
 They met there each summer for one weeks of relaxation, fellowship and Bible study, with all ages meeting together.
 The facilities were very limited and there was no swimming available due to a rock barnacle-infested salt water beach.

 As early as 1936, there were questions raised about this arrangement.
 The editor of the conference, in October of that year, suggested, “We have just finished paying $600 (in rent) for the (Des Moines) Bible Conference Grounds and cabins (for 8 days) … Why not do a thorough investigation of all camps before going to Des Moines next year?”

 Many voices over the years prayed and advocated for a search of a fresh water campsite.
 And at the Columbia Baptist Conference Annual Meeting on May 17, 1946, the assembled delegates voted to authorize a search for a suitable property.